SWIMMING POOL ACCIDENTS

 After a few minutes, the lack of oxygen in the body starts to damage vital organs like the brain.

-Even when drowning is not fatal, the effects on the brain can be very serious.
+Even when drowning is not fatal, the effects on the brain can be severe.

 It is not uncommon for near-drowning victims, especially children, to suffer permanent neurological disabilities due to a near-drowning accident.